 In such a scenario, it would be economical to make a punching bag with pillows and some other household items that don’t inflate your budget.

-To get started on how to make a punching bag with home supplies, you will need a number of items other than the pillows to make the home-made punching bags.
+To get started with homemade punching bag with home supplies, you will need a number of items other than the pillows to make the home-made punching bags.
 The list of items needed is given below:

 - Pillow cases (Optional)

 - Old Duffel bag or a similar one